kfritzsc/pluq/README.md

     brew install gdal
 ```

 You can also satisfy the requirements using the python packages from [Anaconda](https://anaconda.org/anaconda/python).

-## Optional Requirements
+### Optional Requirements

 To use the chemical shift assignment program  `pluqin` discussed in Ref.
 [1] you do not need to install the whole PACSY database.

-If however you would like to run `piqc` or use `pluq` to make PACSY database queries, etc. you will need to have have `MySQL` installed (or another SQL database server system).
+If however you would like to run `piqc` or use `pluq` to make PACSY database queries, etc. you will need to have `MySQL` installed (or another SQL database server system).
 You will also need to download the data from the [PACSY website](http://pacsy.nmrfam.wisc.edu).
 See `pluq/scripts/build_pacsy` for more information.

 ## Install